 Did you know that most other retailers don’t even provide basic photographs of their inventory, let alone being able to provide you with ASET data for critical evaluation.
-For these reasons, I recommend you to work with vendors like James Allen and Enchanted Diamonds when it comes to fancy cuts.
+For these reasons, I recommend you to work with vendors like James Allen, Blue Nile and White Flash.

 Besides having high resolution videos of every single diamond in their inventory, they also have the proper equipment to capture ASET images.
 More importantly, they are offering this free service to consumers as a value add.

 Try doing that with any other vendor and you’ll likely get charged hundreds of dollars for shipping fees just to get a diamond evaluated.